 Many building companies create misleading advertisements as a way to attract new clients.
 Marketing materials may make claims like “Build a brand-new custom home for less than $100 per square foot!”
 Transparency is absolutely paramount when choosing a builder.
-Builders relying on these types of ads are only looking to secure a contract and then reveal the significant difference between their projected and actual pricing.
+Builders relying on these types of ads are only looking to secure a contract and then reveal the significant difference between their advertised and actual pricing.

 Every custom home is completely original with unique features and floor plans.
 For instance, a 2500 square foot home with 3.5 baths will have a higher price tag than a 2500 square foot home with 2.5 baths.
 A single-story ranch will not have the same cost structure as a two-story colonial.
-Inclusions such as larger kitchens, expanded garages, and finished basements will create variables in final costs.
+Inclusions such as larger kitchens, expanded garages, and finished basements create variables in final costs.

 Don’t Choose a Builder with Limited References

 Experience is important.
 Builder references offer a glimpse into past projects while also giving you a chance to inquire about customer service, quality craftsmanship, business practices and problem solving skills.
 Beware of custom home builders who will can only provide a two or three names of previous clients.

 If they're using the same two or three names over and over again, they aren’t providing you the means to research their company thoroughly.
 This could be an indication they're not proud of their previous work, or it could be a lack of consideration for the process you're going through.
 Look for a custom builder who is able to provide many pages of client references, if you require.
 Recent references and older references can be very helpful.
 While recent references speak to the builder's current business practices, older references can tell you whether the home that was built is withstanding the test of time.